stephan-cr/dude/doc/intro.rst

 In this example, the experiment with optpt ``{ 'buffer_size' : 1024, 'timeout' : 100 }`` returned with a value different than 0 (it failed).
 When invoking ``dude run`` again, only failed (or not yet run) experiments are executed.
 Dude provides several other commands to manage expfolders (see TBD).

+.. hint:: See :ref:`optptcmp` to learn how to specify the execution order of the experiments.

 Summaries
 ^^^^^^^^^